God in the Quran asserts that no race or ethnicity of people is superior to the other and that recognition of diversity is to be appreciated.

 Again, no one should boast of their particular lineage, ethnicity, race or nationality; since essentially all people have a common ancestry, the ‘Human Race’.

-Needless to say that God in the Quran does not condemn the ascription to a distinct ethnicity or nationality etc. as long as it is free from a supremacist (be it racist, nationalist or any other) world view.
-Since nations are part of the natural world we live in.
+to say that God in the Quran does not condemn the ascription to a distinct ethnicity or nationality etc. as long as it is free from a supremacist (be it racist, nationalist or any other) world view.
+Since nations are part of the natural world we

 Every nation has a fixed term.
 When that term expires, they can neither delay nor hasten [their inevitable demise].”
 [7:34]